What You’ll Learn

 Telephone Consumer Protection Act (TCPA) Exemptions For Healthcare

 For health plans and providers, the thought of texting members is an attractive idea, but is often met with reluctance because of the strict compliance and privacy regulations that surround the industry.
-Because of this, healthcare typically take a conservative approach to communicating with their members that often yield mediocre results.
+Because of this, healthcare typically takes a conservative approach to communicating with their members that often yield mediocre results.
 The role of texting in healthcare is one that many organizations haven’t embraced because of many misconceptions that plague the industry.
 But the truth is, texting members is permissible.

-Prior Expressed Consent: An individual’s provision of his or her cell phone number is effectively an invitation to be contacted at that number, as long as the calls or texts are limited in scope to the purpose the number was provided in the first place.
+Prior Express Consent: An individual’s provision of his or her cell phone number is effectively an invitation to be contacted at that number, as long as the calls or texts are limited in scope to the purpose the number was provided in the first place.

 Healthcare organizations can rely on the voluntary provision of a cell phone number as constituting prior express consent under the TCPA.

-A few examples of appropriate messages include:
+A few practical examples of appropriate healthcare messages include:

 - Exam Confirmations